 The temporary public policy is in effect until December 28, 2021, and applies to in-Canada foreign nationals who

-- have submitted a new application for permanent residence or for a permanent resident visa or have a pending application for permanent residence and have not yet completed a new immigration medical exam
+- have submitted a new application for permanent residence.
+For a permanent resident visa or have a pending application for permanent residence and have not yet completed a new immigration medical exam

 - have completed an immigration medical exam within the last 5 years and were found to pose no risk to public health or safety, or complied with a requirement to report to public health authorities for monitoring, and